 What risks do Carpentry Contractors face?

 Without insurance, your carpentry business could face potential losses from income loss, liability claims, employees' injuries, illness or death, property damage, theft, loss or vandalism.
 Insurance can help mitigate the costs related to those risks.

-Do carpenters need Professional Liability insurance?
+Do Carpenters need General Liability insurance?

-What type of surety bonds exist for carpentry contractors?
+What type of surety bonds exist for Carpentry Contractors?